Jahid7786/Linear-Regression-Bike-Sharing-Assignment/README.md

 <!-- You can include any other section that is pertinent to your problem -->

 ## General Information
-- Provide general information about your project here.
-- What is the background of your project?
-- What is the business probem that your project is trying to solve?
-- What is the dataset that is being used?
+This project aims to build a linear regression model to predict the number of bikes required to meet the demand for a bike-sharing system.
+The dataset used in this project is from the Bike Sharing Assignment provided by UpGrad.
+The objective of the project is to create a model that accurately predicts the demand for shared bikes.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions
-- Conclusion 1 from the analysis
-- Conclusion 2 from the analysis
-- Conclusion 3 from the analysis
-- Conclusion 4 from the analysis
+The demand for shared bikes is highly influenced by variables like temperature, humidity, and windspeed.
+The model built has an R-squared value of 0.81, which indicates that 81% of the variance in the demand for shared bikes can be explained by the variables in the model.
+The assumptions of linear regression, such as linearity, normality, homoscedasticity, and independence, were validated after building the model on the training set.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Technologies Used
+-Python - version 3.8

+-Pandas - version 1.3.2

+-NumPy - version 1.20.3

-- library - version 1.0
+-Matplotlib - version 3.4.2

-- library - version 2.0
+-Seaborn - version 0.11.2

-- library - version 3.0
+-Scikit-learn - version 0.24.2

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Acknowledgements
-Give credit here.
-- This project was inspired by...
-- References if any...
-- This project was based on [this tutorial](https://www.example.com).
+This project was based on the Bike Sharing Assignment provided by UpGrad.
+Special thanks to my mentors of weekend classes and peers who provided valuable feedback and support throughout the project.

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by [@Jahid7786] - feel free to contact me!

 <!-- Optional -->